eolymp/go-querystring/README.md

 # QueryString

-A Go library for unmarshaling URL query strings into structs, to help map REST to RPC (gRPC).
+A Go library for unmarshaling URL query strings into structs.
+It provides an opinionated and simple approach designed primarily for mapping Eolymp REST API requests to gRPC protobuf messages.

-It uses a simple, opinionated mapping based on key-value pairs for basic types (`int`, `string`, `bool`), and resorts to JSON encoding for more complex types.
+Simple types are mapped directly to query parameter values, while complex types are JSON-encoded as single parameter values.
+Slices are mapped to repeated query parameters with the same key.

 For example, a simple list request might be represented using the following structure: